tinode/tindroid/README.md

 ## Translations

-Pull requests with translations are welcome.
-See [Russian translation](app/src/main/res/values-ru/strings.xml) as an example.
+The app is currently available in English (default), Chinese, Russian.
+Pull requests with more translations are welcome.
+See [Russian](app/src/main/res/values-ru/strings.xml) and [Chinese](app/src/main/res/values-zh/strings.xml) translations as examples.

 ## Screenshots